HL7/FHIRPath/input/pages/index.md

 Note that this implies that if the collections have a different number of items to compare, the result will be `false`.

 Typically, this operator is used with single fixed values as operands.
-This means that `Patient.telecom.system = 'phone'` will result in an error if there is more than one `telecom` with a `use`.
-Typically, you'd want `Patient.telecom.where(system = 'phone')`
+This means that `Patient.telecom.system = 'phone'`{:.fhirpath} will result in an error if there is more than one `telecom` with a `use`.
+Typically, you'd want `Patient.telecom.where(system = 'phone')`{:.fhirpath}

 If one or both of the operands is the empty collection, this operation returns an empty collection.